oplS16projects/Racket-Sudoku-Solver/README.md

 # Project Title: Sudoku Solver

 ### Statement
-In our project, there will be a GUI display of a sudoku.
-On the bottom of the display there will be a button that says "solve".
-When pressed, the brute force algorithm will begin stepping through the sudoku and attempt to solve it.
-There will also be an additional mode called "slow solve" that will pause for a short period of time in between the solve.
-This will allow the user to watch and understand the algorithm that solves the sudoku.
+The goal of our project is to create a visual display of how brute force algorithms work.
+To do this, we've created a sudoku solver which can solve any given sudoku puzzle.
+The brute force algorithm is displayed to the user with live updates to the GUI within the step function.

 ### Updates